Marrakech: Inside the Red City's Living Labyrinth

 Majorelle Garden: Blue Against the Dust

-In 1923, the French painter Jacques Majorelle bought a four-acre plot outside the medina walls and spent forty years transforming it.
+In 1923, the French painter Jacques Majorelle bought a four-acre plot outside the medina walls in the Gueliz district and spent forty years transforming it.
 He painted the buildings a specific shade of cobalt, now trademarked as Majorelle Blue, and collected plants from five continents.
 The bamboo, the cacti, the pools of water lilies: this was his response to the desert that surrounded him.

 Yves Saint Laurent and Pierre Bergé bought the property in 1980, preventing its destruction by a hotel developer.
 Saint Laurent's ashes were scattered in the garden after his death in 2008.
 A memorial stands near the lily pond.